Phase 3: Norton to Whittington

 Overnight Work on the Southern Link Road

 The majority of work on the Southern Link Road is carried out during the daytime, however, when certain work is being carried out eg extensive surfacing work, a full road closure is required.
 Recognising that this important route cannot be closed during the daytime, this type of work has to take place overnight.
-Overnight work will be taking place during the following periods:

 The contractor is required to work within the guidelines set out in British Standard BS5228 and the working methods they have agreed with Worcestershire Regulatory Services to control noise.
 In summary, this requires the contractor to comply with Worcestershire Regulatory Services' “Code of Best Practice for Demolition and Construction Sites”.